 We could now list a long list of fun and fascinating things to do in the area.
 But experience shows that every group is different.
 Therefore we leave the choice to you directly on site.
 We are happy to give you tips on sightseeing and activities in Portugal.

-So far, these activities have been the most popular:
+These activities have been the most popular:

 Of course you can also just lounge around and read a book.
 No matter what you choose, there is no pressure to get involved.